 We knew that we wanted to head to Mid-City to see the Krewe of Endymion and meet up with some more friends from college.
 The rain continued to pour, but luckily, we had a friend drive us to the parade to meet our friends.
 We claimed a spot right on St. Charles Street for the Krewe of Endymion’s parade.

-The Queens wear these massive headdresses called collars that have to be wired to the actual float so that the Queen doesn’t topple over.
+The Queens wear massive headdresses called collars that have to be wired to the actual float so that the Queen doesn’t topple over.
 Their dresses alone cost upwards of $10,000.
 The pressure to not sweat must be unbearable!
-The parade goes on for hours; I can’t imagine what it’s like to be unable to move for over six hours.
+The parade goes on for over six hours.
+I can’t imagine what it’s like to be unable to move for that long.

-The parade was nowhere near over, but we decided to leave the parade around 6 PM when the rain picked up again.
+The parade was nowhere near over, but we decided to leave around 6 p.m. when the rain picked up again.

-Two more broke off from the group, and the same two girls from the night before and I were somehow the only ones out, but this didn’t stop us from continuing the party.
-The balcony at The Blue Nile was calling our name, and when we got to the stairwell, we heard live jazz and knew we had picked a great place.
+Two more broke off from the group, and the same two girls from the night before and I were the only ones out.
+This didn’t stop us from continuing the party.
+The balcony at The Blue Nile was calling our name, and we heard live jazz and knew we had picked a great place when we got to the stairwell.
 Sadly, this was our last stop for the Mardi Gras weekend.
 Once the band stopped, we decided to stop too.

-The next morning was a quick shuffle out the door to beat the 11 AM parade that would block off our road home.
-We said our goodbyes over leftover king cake and packed up our bags.
-I feel like I enjoyed my first New Orleans Mardi Gras experience so much because it was spent with really great friends and because it was raining, which tamed the crowds dramatically.
+The next morning was a quick shuffle out the door to beat the 11 a.m. parade that would block off our road home.
+We said our goodbyes over king cake and packed up our bags.
+I feel like I enjoyed my first New Orleans Mardi Gras experience so much, because it was spent with really great friends and the rain reduced crowd sizes.

 Our weekend was nothing as crazy as I had mentally prepared for!
-I think this lighter weekend has prepared me for the craziness that is every other year and convinced me that I could come back for a “real” Mardi Gras.
+I think the enjoyable weekend has prepared me for the craziness that is every other year and convinced me that I could come back for a “real” Mardi Gras.

 Last year, Taylor and I spent New Year’s Day in our Nation’s Capital.
 We enjoyed the trappings of Washington D.C. and cherished the time spent with friends.
 Our 2018 New Year’s trip was much the same.
 Cork County and the capital city, Dublin, hosted a week full of old friends, new friends, and wonderful experiences.